JiajunLe/GeoMoE/README.md

   year={2026}
 }
 ```
-##Acknowledgement
+## Acknowledgement
-This code is borrowed from OANet, CLNet, and ConvMatch.
-If using the part of code related to data generation, testing and evaluation, please cite these papers.
+Parts of this code are adapted from DeMo and DeMatch.
+If you use any of the DeMo/DeMatch-derived code, please cite their papers.
 ```
 @inproceedings{lu2025demo,
   title={Deep Motion Field Consensus with Learnable Kernels for Two-view Correspondence Learning},